ILoveIronManEdward/Atari-Breakout/README.md

 # Atari-Breakout

 A ripoff of the original atari breakout.
-Does not obey the laws of physics with less-than-mediocre graphics.